VyperGroup/astroidv3/README.md

 [![Deploy to Amplify Console](https://binbashbanana.github.io/deploy-buttons/buttons/remade/amplifyconsole.svg)](https://console.aws.amazon.com/amplify/home#/deploy?repo=https://github.com/VyperGroup/astroidv3)

-You can also make an A name record that points to the IPv4 address of 5.161.68.227 or make a CNAME record pointing to astroid.wtf.
-For a free dns service, use [Freedns](https://freedns.afraid.org/).
+You can also make an A name record pointing to the IPv4 address of 5.161.68.227 or a CNAME record pointing to astroid.wtf.
+For a free DNS service, use [Freedns](https://freedns.afraid.org/).

-## If you are deploying to an alternative service or to a server
+## If you are deploying to an alternative service or a server
 Clone repository:
 ```
 git clone https://github.com/VyperGroup/astroidv3.git